DavidHe1127/aws-cert/solution_architect_associate/index.md

 ### VPC
   * 1 subnet = 1 az.
 Subnet cannot span across multiple azs.
-But one az can have multiple subnets
+But one az can have multiple subnets.
+  * By default, you can have *5* VPCs per region in your account.
   * All available AZs will be pre-defined for a particular region.
 VPC that resides in that region will span over all those AZs and you can later on create a subnet and specify which AZ it sits inside.
   ![](./vpc_with_azs.png)